lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

 6.3 The logs could be stored for up to 30 days or manually deleted.

-6.4 The system could support remote retrival of logs.
+6.4 The system could support remote retrieval of logs.

 7. Scalability